 Explore beautiful Sri Lanka on this tours which takes in teh fishing village of Negombo, Polonnaruwa the Medieval capital, Sigiriya Rock Fortress, Kandy the hill capital and the Tea Plantations of Nuwara Eliya.

-“Sri Lanka is testimony to a rich history and diverse wildlife that has endured through time.
+PureTravel Says: “Sri Lanka is testimony to a rich history and diverse wildlife that has endured through time.
 Formally known as Ceylon before 1972, the island nation is just located 31 kilometers off the southern coast of nearby India.
 To its east lie the countries of Malaysia and Thailand, while to the northeast is Myanmar.
 Home to over 20 million people, it has a rich ethnic diversity and a beautiful history told through ancient ruins and preserved structures.”

 Walking & Trekking – Sri Lanka is a country with trekking attractions that provide not only a good holiday or adventure, but a close look at Sri Lanka’s history as well.
-These sites include the ancient cities of Polonnaruwa and Sigiriya, as well as Kandy, the last stronghold of the Singhala Kings before they were defeated by the British.
+These sites include the ancient cities of Polonnaruwa and Sigiriya, as well as Kandy, the last stronghold of the Sinhala Kings before they were defeated by the British.

 Culture – The culture of Sri Lanka was greatly influenced by the Indians, but they had their own distinct culture under the many different dynastic monarchies that ruled it.
-The most important and longest reigning dynasty was the Sinhal, under whose rule the religion of Buddhism was accepted and propagated among the Sri Lankan people.
+The most important and longest reigning dynasty was the Sinhala, under whose rule the religion of Buddhism was accepted and propagated among the Sri Lankan people.

 Rafting – Sri Lanka is home to three rivers that are excellent for rafting.
 These rivers are: Kelani River, the Sitawaka River and the Kotmale River.
 Out of the three, only the Kelani River is non-exclusive and open to all levels of rafters.

 Wildlife – Sri Lanka is home to a very diverse wildlife.
-From the commonly seen elephants to the rarely spotted sloth bear, and the tree-climbing leopards, you can enjoy all of these by visiting the many wildlife reservations and national parks that abound in Sri Lanka.
+From the commonly seen elephants to the rarely spotted sloth bear, and the tree-climbing leopards, you can enjoy all of these by visiting the many wildlife reservations and national parks that abound.
 Highly recommended parks are the Udawalawe Games Park, Yala National Park which is Sri Lanka’s largest national park and the Yala National Park.
 Sri Lanka is perfect for those seeking a holiday of exotic and rare wildlife and engage in a safari.

 Ideal months for animal wildlife viewing vary from park to park.
 For example, if you wish to see birds, the best time will be anywhere within February to July as this is the time that the migrant birds are in the park.
 In some parks, it is ideal to visit from February until June when water supply starts becoming low and animals start appearing and competing for water.
 Some parks who have turtles advise the same period in order to observe female turtles up on the beach.
 Crocodiles and deer are easily spotted during the months of October and December.

-One of the best trekking sites for Sri Lanka is the old medieval city of Polonnaruwa.
+One of the best trekking sites is the old medieval city of Polonnaruwa.
 This city was declared the capital and the seat of power of King Vijayabahu I, the king who defeated Chola invaders in 1070 CE.
 Today it is home to several archaeological sites.
 It is also famous as the backdrop in some scenes of the music video for the Duran Duran song “Save a Prayer.”
 Because of its historical and archaeological value, the city is declared a UNESCO heritage site.

 One of the prime attractions of the trek is the large statue carved into a cliff in Gal Vhariya.
 Actually, there are four statues of Buddha in the site.
 The archaeological sites in the area are mostly ruins and relics, including the Gedige Lankathilaka which feature an 18-meter statue of the Buddha and a bas relief sculpture in its exterior.
 Polonnaruwa is also home to the Parakrama Samudraya Lake, which served as the irrigation tank under the king Parakramabahu I, feeding about 18,200 acres of paddy land.
 The lake still serves this purpose up to this day.